Wjpatella/Capstone/README.txt

+Lunch in Android Studio

   Recomended for best experience

-Boot on Pixel_3a_API_34.avd on Android 14
+  -Boot on Pixel_3a_API_34.avd on Android 14